airblade/flippeur/README.md

 In the view and the controller layers, the user is obtained automatically by calling the controller's `current_person` method (currently and regrettably hardcoded).
 In the model layer you need to pass an appropriate user instance explicitly.

-As an aside, the model layer doesn't feel optimal and I'm open to ideas.
+(This is suboptimal and I'm exploring alternatives.)

-First, setup your features in a Rails initializer.
+First, setup your features.
+With Rails this would go in `config/initializers/flippeur.rb`.

 ```ruby
 Flippeur.setup do